Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 # ---- snip ----
 ```

 Let's find the offset of `main+457` within the binary.
+Once we have that, we can calculate the base address of the binary.

 ```
 hacker@return-oriented-programming~rop-roulette-easy:~/cse240/25-proj-mud/01$ python3 -c "from pwn import *; e = ELF('/challenge/rop-roulette-easy', checksec=False); print(hex(e.symbols['main'] + 457))"